Quality Protein Maize: Impact

-Babies and adults consuming QPM are healthier and at lower risk for malnutrition disorders such as marasmus and kwashiorkor, and data from Latin America and Africa show the grain’s role in reversing the effects of malnutrition in those already affected.
+Babies and adults consuming QPM are healthier and at lower risk for malnutrition disorders, such as marasmus and kwashiorkor, and data from Latin America and Africa show the grain’s role in reversing the effects of malnutrition in those already affected.
 QPM offers 90% the nutritional value of skim milk, the standard for adequate nutrition value.
 At a time when UNICEF reports that 1,000,000 infants and small children are starving each month, the inclusion of QPM in daily rations improves health and saves lives.
 Additionally, pigs fed QPM experience rapid weight gain and are ready for market sooner or can provide an additional quality protein source for small farm families.

-QPM hybrids have been developed and tested for varying climatic and growing conditions; QPM varieties are grown on roughly 9 million acres (36,000 km²) worldwide.
+QPM hybrids have been developed and tested for varying climatic and growing conditions; QPM varieties are grown on roughly 9 million acres (36,000 km2) worldwide.
 Meanwhile, QPM research and development have spread from Mexico to throughout Latin America and to Africa, Europe, and Asia.
 In Guizhou, the poorest province in China, QPM hybrid yields are 10% higher than those of other hybrids, and the crop has enabled new pig production enterprises, bringing increased food security and disposable income.
 In total, the QPM germplasm has grown to contribute over US$1 billion annually to the economies of developing countries.

-In India Centre of Excellence on Processing & Value Addition of Maize has been established at Udaipur city of Rajasthan under the Rashtriya Krishi Vikas Yojna to ensure better utilization of quality Protein maize in commercial food products and Industry.
-This centre has developed several bakery products like Biscuit, cake muffins, extruded products puffcorns and pasta using QPM flour.
+The India Centre of Excellence on Processing & Value Addition of Maize was established at Udaipur, Rajasthan, under the Rashtriya Krishi Vikas Yojna to ensure better utilization of quality protein maize in commercial food products and industry.
+This centre has developed several bakery products, like biscuits, cake muffins, extruded products, puffcorns and pasta, using QPM flour.